akoidan/pychat/INSTALL.md

  - Execute start services and if you need enablign autostart commands described for [Archlinux](#archliunux-prod) or [CentOS](#centos-prod)
  - Open in browser [http**s**://your.domain.com](https://127.0.0.1).
 Note that by default nginx accepts request by domain.name rather than ip.
  - If something doesn't work you want to check `pychat/logs` directory.
 If there's no logs in directory you may want to check service stdout: `sudo journalctl -u YOUR_SERVICE`.
 Check that user `http` has access to you project directory.

+## Docker
+You can alway use [my docker](https://cloud.docker.com/u/deathangel908/repository/docker/deathangel908/pychat) image described in [README](https://github.com/akoidan/pychat#build-docker), but you can also build it yourself:
+ - Generate ssl certificates:
+   - If you have bash installed: `./download_content.sh generate_certificate`
+   - You can also generate them manually and put into `./rootfs/etc/nginx/ssl/server.key` and `./rootfs/etc/nginx/ssl/certificate.crt`
+ - Rename [chat/settings_example.py](chat/settings_example.py) to `chat/settings.py`.
+Execute `bash download_content.sh generate_secret_key`.
+If you need additional features like oauth/push notifications you can set those up by editing `chat/settings.py` and `fe/production.json`
+- Run my built image: `docker-compose -f ./docker-all/docker-compose.yml up`.
+ - Open https://localhost .
+If something is broken you can check `/srv/http/log/ in docker `docker exec -it containerId bash`